-The GPW-2000 Gravitymaster is the current top of line Gravitymaster aviation watch.
+The GPW-2000 Gravitymaster is the peak Gravitymaster aviation watch.
 It was first released in May 2017 with a surprisingly lower list price than the previous generation GPW-1000, despite having more features.
 Like the GPW-1000 below, the GPW-2000 has GPS hybrid timekeeping, Triple G Resist, a sapphire crystal, and a carbon fiber insert band.
-New features include Bluetooth connectivity to a smartphone and 3-Way Sync so the watch can adjust the time automatically with internet time servers.
-The GPW-2000 also has GPS positioning tracking through the G-Shock Connected smartphone app and latitude/longitude information on its display, handy features for pilots or emergency situations.
+New features include Bluetooth smartphone link and 3-Way Sync with Multi-Band 6, GPS, or internet time servers.
+The GPW-2000 also has GPS positioning tracking through the G-Shock Connected smartphone app and can show latitude/longitude coordinates on its dial.
 Another new feature is a screwless band structure that will not come loose from vibration.

 G-Shock GWN-Q1000 Gulfmaster

 The heavily upgraded GWN-Q1000 was launched in 2016 and is the first G-Shock to be equipped with a Quad Sensor which includes the altimeter-barometer, compass, thermometer, and now like the GWF-D1000 Frogman, a water depth meter for diving.
 Like the previous GWN-1000 Gulfmaster, this Tough Solar/Multi-Band 6 watch also has a tide graph and moon age data.
 Other key features include sunset/sunrise data and a carbon fiber reinforced case.
 List price is $850.

 GWN-Q1000 on Amazon GWN-Q1000 on eBay